 The task of simplifying the networking was given to Paul Mockapetris.
 He and his team had the mission to create a friendlier for use network, where people wouldn’t need to remember the IP address of every computer.
 Before, there was a centralized HOSTS.TXT text that was mapping the current sites.
 But, thanks to the growing number of sites, the file was getting bigger too, and there was a strong need for a decentralized model.

 Paul Mockapetris: “It was created to let people use names for anything.
 But we had to figure out how to organize the distribution of domain names and how to ensure the system could accommodate diversity without unnecessary restriction.”

 The DNS was created in 1983 and became one of the original Internet Standards in 1986 (After the creation of the Internet Engineering Task Force IETF).
-The two documents that marked the start are RFC 1034 and RFC 1035.
+In 1984, UC Berkeley students developed the first Unix name server implementation known as BIND (Berkeley Internet Name Domain).
+Over the years, various developers and organizations, including the Internet Systems Consortium (ISC), contributed to the maintenance and development of BIND.
+In November 1987, RFC 1034 and RFC 1035 replaced the original DNS specifications from 1983.
 They describe the whole protocol functionality and include data types that it can carry.

 The DNS has seen various upgrades during its life.
 The first major one was the introduction of the NOTIFY mechanisms and Incremental Zone Transfer IXFR.
 Now the servers were able to update dynamically.
 With the NOTIFY, the master server can “say” to the slave servers that it has an update that it must share.
 Before, the slaves needed to check periodically.
 And the second IXFR, now those slaves servers, didn’t need to update the whole zone file, they could update just the changes.